ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Conclusion

 \section{Conclusion}

-In this work, we have investigated clustering as a potential solution to the poor robustness of red-green watermarking in autoregressive models for image generation.
-A thorough study of this approach was presented, conducted on different models, where we explored the effect of various choices in an extensive ablation study.
-The results indicate that clustering can be effective in improving robustness.
-In fact, it significantly boosts watermark detection, except in the most challenging and destructive settings (salt-and-pepper noise, blurring).
-On top of just clustering, which is training-free, this work also investigates finetuning a \cc, which further boosts robustness of cluster-based red-green watermarking, beating the available baselines.
-However, important avenues for future work remain.
-Like many recent watermarking methods for generative models of images~\cite{Wen2023TreeRing,Yang2024GaussianShading,Gunn2024Undetectable}, token-based watermarks cannot be robust to geometric transforms (rotation, zoom) because these transforms introduce spatial misalignment between patches responsible for the tokens before and after the transform.
-We believe this requires further research into synchronization.
-We hope our work serves as a strong foundation for future research on the robust detection of generated images.
-To support further developments in this field, we will make our code publicly available.
+In this work, we investigate clustering as a promising solution to address the poor robustness of KGW-style watermarking in autoregressive models for image generation.
+We thoroughly ablate various design choices across multiple models.
+The results indicate that clustering is effective in improving robustness against common perturbations and attacks.
+In fact, it significantly boosts watermark detection, except in the most challenging and destructive settings, namely strong salt-and-pepper noise as well as blurring.
+In addition to clustering, which is training-free, this work also investigates training token or cluster predictors in combination with clustering.
+The results indicate that clustering also boosts robustness in this setting, outperforming established post-hoc watermarking baselines and concurrent works on watermarking AR image models.
+This work provides a robust alternative for the detection of AI-generated content with low verification runtime overhead, contributing to trustworthy deployment of generative AI.